 Scientists on the Mars 2020 mission Katie Stack Morgan and Mitch Schulte talk to Ira about the chances of finding evidence for ancient life on Mars.

 Invest in quality science journalism by making a donation to Science Friday.

-Katie Stack Morgan is a deputy project scientist for Mars 2020 at NASA’s Jet Propulsion Laboratory in Pasadena, California.
+Katie Stack Morgan is a research scientist at the NASA Jet Propulsion Laboratory in Pasadena, California.

 Mitch Schulte is a Mars 2020 program scientist at NASA and is based in Washington, D.C.